MarkPerkins/directory-ios/README.md

 - clean code, easy to follow structure, with focus on future improvements and testability.

 ## What was the reason for your focus?
 What problems were you trying to solve?
 - I was stuck for a bit on how to get the table header to properly size itself.
 I also debated attempting to mix a SwiftUI View for the table view cell.
-I decided the way to do that was just going to add unecissary mix of code for the task at hand.
+I decided the way to do that was just going to add unnecessary mix of code for the task at hand.

 ## How long did you spend on this project?
 * 8-10 hours over the course of about 4 days.

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-- I built this using UITableView, but would have spent more time implementing this in a CollectionView as i feel it can provide greater flexibility as your featureset enhances.
+- I built this using UITableView, but would have spent more time implementing this in a CollectionView as i feel it can provide greater flexibility as your feature sets enhance.
 For the sake of simplicity i made the trade off to create a UITableView instead.

 ## What do you think is the weakest part of your project?
-- Currently this has a lack of a netowork mocking service to validate the Directory Service and write some unit tests.
+- Currently this has a lack of a network mocking service to validate the Directory Service and write some unit tests.

 - I am also not happy with the solution for the error state in which i used the table header.

-- A collectionview could have been used for greater control and flexibility down the road.
+- A Collection View could have been used for greater control and flexibility down the road.

-- Colors should have be configured in an asset catalog to better accomdate dark mode, as i noticed issues with the large title navigation, even if i attempted to override the user interface style.
+- Colors should have be configured in an asset catalog to better accommodate dark mode, as i noticed issues with the large title navigation, even if i attempted to override the user interface style.

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 As a personal challenge, i tried to just put this together without any.
 That said, a couple caveats.